Table of Contents

 The Davenport Community School District School Board makes it possible for pupils to participate in a voluntary school insurance program.
 A letter to parents which explains the insurance coverage and the enrollment blank will be given to each student to take home at the beginning of each school year or any time a student enrolls during the year.
 The Principal of your school will have a copy of the master policy in the office for your inspection

 T-shirts are available through the Activities Office for $5.00.
-T-shirts do not have to be purchased every year, but each student is required to have one that is neat.
+T-shirts do not have to be purchased every year.

 A student shall be granted a waiver of fees if the student or the student’s family meets the financial eligibility criteria for free meals offered under the Child Nutrition Program, the Family Investment Program (FIP), Supplemental Security Income (SSI) guideline, transportation assistance under open enrollment provided under 281 sub rule for 17.9(3), or if the student is in foster care.
 Applications are available in the Food Service/Café area.